2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 +++ {"user_expressions": []}

-Load the Grafana token from the `.env` file.
+Load the Grafana token as an environment variable from the `.env` file or GitHub secret.

 ```{code-cell} ipython3
 load_dotenv(override=False)